 It is a true and proper natural antibiotic.

-Need protection from bad luck?
+Need to ward off bad luck?

 Try a couple of legendary mixtures straight out of Neapolitan folklore: